google/uncertainty-baselines/baselines/diabetic_retinopathy_detection/README.md

 In Selective Prediction, a model's predictive uncertainty is used to choose a subset of the test set for which predictions will be evaluated.
 In particular, the uncertainty per test input forms a ranking.
 The X% of test inputs with the highest uncertainty are referred to a specialist, and the model performance is evaluated on the (100 - X)% remaining inputs.
 Standard evaluation therefore uses a _referral fraction_ = 0, i.e., the full test set is retained.

 We may wish to use a predictive model of diabetic retinopathy to ease the burden on clinical practitioners.
 Under Selective Prediction, the model refers the examples on which it is least confident to specialists.
-We can tune the _referral fraction_ parameter based on practitioner availability, and a model with well-calibrated uncertainty will have high performance on metrics such as AUC/accuracy on the retained (non-referred) evaluation data, because its uncertainty and predictive performance are correlated.
+We can tune the _referral fraction_ parameter based on practitioner availability, and a model with well-calibrated uncertainty will have high performance on metrics such as AUC/accuracy on the retained (non-referred) evaluation data, because its uncertainty and predictive performance are (negatively) correlated.

 ### Using Evaluation Utilities